-The Company has not generated any revenues to-date from any product sales as its products and its projects are all in the research and/or development stage.
-The Company has also not completed intermediate or commercial scale-up work on any product under development nor entered into any manufacturing, distribution or licensing agreements.
+The Company has not generated any revenues to-date from any product sales as its products and its projects are all in the research and/or development stage and the Company only recently entered into the Supply Agreement.
+The Company has also not completed final intermediate or commercial scale-up work on any product under development nor entered into any formal manufacturing, distribution or licensing agreements.
 (See "Risk Factors").

-HIGHLIGHTS FOR THE SIX-MONTH PERIOD ENDED JUNE 30, 2024
+HIGHLIGHTS FOR THE YEAR ENDED DECEMBER 31, 2024

-Highlights during and subsequent to the period ended June 30, 2024 include:
+Highlights during and subsequent to the period ended December 31, 2024 include: